Contour Errors: Ego-Centric Matching for 3D Multi-Object Tracking Performance Evaluation: Contour Errors - An Ego-centric Measure

-We outline the procedure for computing 2D and 3D Contour Errors in Algorithm~\ref{alg:contour_error}.
-Conceptually, the only difference is that in 2D, we approximate bounding box corners by drawing circles (with these corners as centers), whereas in 3D, we use spheres.
-This distinction arises when identifying the nearest bounding box corners between the ground truth and predicted boxes.
-In a 2D case (see Fig.~\ref{fig:contour_errors}), we select the three closest corners (e.g., in the scenario of lane following, there are two rear and one frontal corner) of the ground truth box (GT1) to find the nearest corners to the predicted bounding box (P1).
-In the 3D domain, we would pick the six closest corners (in a similar case, four rear corners and two frontal corners), draw spheres around them, and determine where they contact the predicted box to measure the nearest distances.
-Therefore, fundamentally, the selection of corners changes according to the domain.
-CEs provide a more precise measurement of object shape alignment than IoUs or CPDs, particularly from the perspective of the ego vehicle.
+We outline the procedure for computing 2D and 3D Contour Errors in Algo.~\ref{alg:contour_error}.
+The procedure is identical in both domains.
+The only difference is the number of selected corners with $k{=}3$ in 2D, $k{=}6$ in 3D, and the dimensionality of the point-to-surface distance computation.
+Conceptually, one can visualize the distance from each selected corner to the opposing box surface as the radius of a circle (2D) or sphere (3D) centered on that corner and tangent to the nearest point on the opposing box.
+In a 2D case, as shown in Fig.~\ref{fig:contour_errors}, we select the three closest corners (e.g., in the lane following scenario, two rear and one frontal corner) of the ground truth box (GT1) to the ego vehicle. $k{=}3$ is the minimum number of corners spanning two adjacent edges required to capture both positional and orientational (yaw) error, as two corners on a single edge cannot detect yaw misalignment.
+We then compute the minimum distances from the nearest corners to the predicted bounding box (P1).
+In 3D, we use spheres centered at the six closest GT vertices (the rear face and one side face in the same scenario) and determine where they contact the predicted box to measure the nearest distances. $k{=}6$ corresponds to the typical two-face visibility geometry when the ego observes a vehicle's rear and one side.
+Therefore, the selection of corners varies with the domain.